Badrharmy8/Hotel_Revenue_Analysis/README.md

 1. 📈 **What is the profit percentage for each month across all years?**

-2. 🍽️ **Which meals and market segments (e.g., families, corporate clients) contribute the most to the total revenue for each hotel annually?**
+2. 🍽️ **Which meals and market segments (e.g., families, corporate clients, etc.) contribute the most to the total revenue for each hotel annually?**

 3. 🏖️ **How does revenue compare between public holidays and regular days each year?**

 4. 🧩 **What are the key factors (e.g., hotel type, market type, meals, nights booked) that significantly impact hotel revenue annually?**

-5. 🛏️ **Based on stay data, what are the yearly trends in customer preferences for room types (e.g., family vs. single), and how do these preferences influence revenue?**
+5. 🛏️ **Based on stay data, what are the yearly trends in customer preferences for room types (e.g., family rooms vs. single rooms), and how do these preferences influence revenue?**

-6. 🌍 **Top 5 and Least 5 countries with the highest number of registrations for each year**
+6. 👨‍👩‍👧 **What is the annual count of adults, children, and babies in the bookings?**

-7. 📅 **Which month has the highest number of registrations over the years?**
+7. 🔍 **What is the annual percentage of bookings by reservation status?**

-8. 👨‍👩‍👧 **Profits Of Each Type Of Customer(adult , children , babies)**
+8. 👨‍👩‍👧 **What is the annual ratio of individual bookings (adults only) versus family bookings (with children or babies)?**

-9. 🔁 **Number of registrations where the reserved room differs from the assigned room**
+9. 🔁 **What is the annual percentage of cases where the reserved room matches the assigned room?**

-10. 💡 **Percentage of guests who repeated their journey (repeated customers)**
+10. 💡 **What is the annual percentage of repeated guests compared to non-repeated guests?**

  ## 🛠️ Tools Used